bastosmichael/ephemyral-go-cli/README.md

-## ephemyral
+## Ephemyral CLI

-Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.
+Ephemyral CLI is an AI-powered application for managing coding tasks that leverage machine learning models.

 ### Synopsis